Discovery of Single Independent Latent Variable: Related Work

-\paragraph{Disentangled representation learning methods.} While the main interest in ICA has originally been for purposes of analysis (i.e., recovery of the independent sources from the observed data), the highly impressive achievements in deep generative modeling over the recent years have drawn much interest in the other direction, i.e., synthesis of data (e.g., images) from independent factors, often coined in the research community as learning of disentangled representations, i.e., representations in which modification of a single latent coordinate in the representation affects the synthesized data by manipulating a single perceptual factor in the observed data, leaving other factors unchanged.
-In a similar fashion to the ICA case, the task of learning of disentangled representations in the general case was proved to be non-identifiable~\citep{locatello2019challenging}.
+Following works have recently extended the framework of~\citet{hyvarinen2019nonlinear} to generative models~\citep{khemakhem2020variational}, unknown intrinsic problem dimension~\citep{sorrenson2020disentanglement}, and multiview setting~\citep{gresele2020incomplete}.
+With respect to iVAE~\citep{khemakhem2020variational}, we allow for the recovery of high-dimensional components, whereas in iVAE, only one-dimensional components are recovered.
+In addition, our work presents several important differences: (i) we formulate our recovery guarantee result in terms of entropy-preserving map rather than statistical identifiability. (ii) It allows for a compact proof of the recovery guarantee. (iii) We present experiments on real-world data and comparisons to leading methods per application domain, whereas in~\citep{khemakhem2020variational}, the iVAE approach was mostly demonstrated on simulated data.

-Several methods for learning disentangled representations have been recently proposed, however lacking identifiability guarantees, most of which are based on a variational autoencoder (VAE, ~\citet{kingma2013auto}) formulation, and decompositions of the VAE objective, for example~\citep{higgins2016beta, kim2018disentangling, chen2016infogan, chen2018isolating, kumar2017variational, burgess2018understanding, esmaeili2019structured}.
+{\bf{Disentangled representation learning methods.}} While the main interest in ICA has originally been for purposes of analysis (i.e., recovery of the independent sources from the observed data), the highly impressive achievements in deep generative modeling in recent years have drawn much interest also to the direction of data synthesis (e.g., images) from independent factors.
+In the research community, this direction is often termed learning of disentangled representations, i.e., representations in which modification of a single latent coordinate in the representation affects the synthesized data by manipulating a single perceptual factor in the observed data, leaving other factors unchanged.
+In a similar fashion to the ICA case, the task of learning disentangled representations in the general case was proved to be non-identifiable~\citep{locatello2019challenging}.
+Several methods for learning disentangled representations have been recently proposed, most of which are based on a variational autoencoder (VAE, ~\citet{kingma2013auto}) formulation, and decompositions of the VAE objective, for example~\citep{higgins2016beta, kim2018disentangling, chen2016infogan, chen2018isolating, kumar2017variational, burgess2018understanding, esmaeili2019structured}.
 GAN-based approaches for disentanglement have been proposed as well~\citep{chen2016infogan, brakel2017learning}.